-Monday, December 5th from 9am to 12pm
+Thursday, December 12th from 2pm to 5pm

-- Round 5 (UNSC meeting May 30). - Third newspaper distributed. - All speeches are due before the final session. - Debriefing on the Needs of Others and the class as a whole.
+- Round 5 (UNSC meeting May 30). - Third newspaper distributed. - All written work (papers, newspapers, and so on) is due before the final session starts. - Debriefing on the Needs of Others and the class as a whole.